-A state judge in Los Angeles last month found that a trading company, FM Holdings, had established clear title to the so-called Bahia Emerald, which weighs 752 pounds (341 kilograms) and has been appraised at $372 million.
+Michael Johnson made a tentative ruling Thursday that FM Holdings had established title to the Bahia Emerald, which has been appraised at $372 million.

 The gem — a 3-foot-tall bunch of green rods embedded in rock — is one of the world's largest uncut emeralds, with about 180,000 carats.

 Over the years, various people asserted ownership claims or said the gem was stolen.